ExchangeUnion/xud-wiki/Exchange-Guide.md

 1. `matching`
 2. `nomatching`

 Default is `matching` mode, which means that `xud` acts as order book & matching engine for all of your orders.
 Choose this mode if your exchange is not live yet, comparably small or you simply want to rather rely on the battle-tested matching engine of `xud` instead of using your own.
-You will need to change your current system in a way to *forward* orders to and listen to order events from `xud`.
+You will need to design your exchange in a way to add orders to `xud`'s order book and listen to order events, in order to display real-time order information to your users and update user account balances.
 The following API calls are relevant:
+* `subscribeAddedOrders` this streaming call subscribes to orders being added to the order book.
+Together with `SubscribeRemovedOrders`, this allows the client to maintain an up-to-date view of the order book.
+Use this call to show a real-time order book to users via your exchange front-end and update account balances for your users.
+* `SubscribeRemovedOrders` this streaming call subscribes to orders being  removed - either in full or in part - from the order book.
+Together with `SubscribeAddedOrders`, this allows the client to maintain an up-to-date view of the order book.
+Use this call to show a real-time order book to users via your exchange front-end and update account balances for your users.
-* `placeOrder` use this to forward an order to `xud`, e.g. triggered by a user of your platform.
-You can choose the sync version, which returns the final result in the call, which can take some seconds if a swap with a remote peer is involved.
+* `placeOrder` use this to add an order to `xud`'s order book, which was triggered by a user of your platform.
+You can choose the sync version of the call, which only returns the final result. can take some seconds if a swap with a remote peer is involved.
 The async version updates with events in the course of the trade.
 Currently buy/sell as market/limit order are supported.
-* `cancelOrder` cancel an order previously placed via `placeOrder`, e.g. triggered by a user of your platform
+* `cancelOrder` cancel an order previously placed via `placeOrder`, which is triggered by a user of your platform.
-* `getOrders` use this to e.g. display order information in your front-end

-In `nomatching` mode, which can be enabled via [xud.conf](https://github.com/ExchangeUnion/xud/blob/master/sample-xud.conf), `xud` informs about orders from other peers and executes swaps with peers.
+`nomatching` mode, which can be enabled via [xud.conf](https://github.com/ExchangeUnion/xud/blob/master/sample-xud.conf), is designed for all order matching being handled by your existing matching engine and `xud` mainly a) informs about added & removed orders from other peers and b) executes swaps with peers when a match in your matching engine was found.
+The following API calls are relevant:
-* `subscribePeerOrders` informs about orders from other peers in an event stream, use this call to receive peerOrders from the network and include these in your internal order book & matching engine.
-You will need to adjust your matching engine to call *executeSwap* if a match is found for a specific `peerOrder`.
+* `subscribeAddedOrders` informs about new `peerOrder`s from other peers in an event stream.
+Use this call to include these `peerOrder`s in your internal order book & matching engine.
+Adjust your system to call `executeSwap`, if a match is found for a specific `peerOrder`.
+* `SubscribeRemovedOrders` informs about `peerOrder`s being removed - either in full or in part - in an event stream.
+Use this call to remove these `peerOrder`s from your internal order book & matching engine.
+These orders were invalidated by the peer and are no longer available for trading.
-* `executeSwap` executes an atomic swap in a matter of with a remote peer.
-You can continue using your internal `orderID`s, `xud` takes care of mapping such with `orderID`s in the network.
+* `executeSwap` executes an atomic swap for an order match with a remote peer.
+You can continue using your internal `orderID`s, `xud` takes care of mapping such with `orderID`s in the Exchange Union network.
 The swap might take up to several seconds to complete.
-* `subscribeSwaps` informs about successful/failed swaps with other peers in an event stream, use this call to determine when to remove an order from your internal order book.
+* `subscribeSwaps` informs about successful/failed swaps with other peers in an event stream, use this call to get real-time notifications when `ownOrders` are filled by a remote taker.
+Use this call to track order executions, update balances, and inform traders when one of their orders was settled.

 ### Upgrade
 To upgrade your existing `xud-simnet` setup with active channels run